 Ahh, 23, another year that I fought my body and won- Rachel 23, EDS 0 – unless we are talking about quality of life or day by day challenges, but I made it, and that’s more than I can ask for.

 Birthdays since getting sick have been a lot different!
-This is my sixth birthday with gastroparesis and dysautonomia, though the first and second year I was still able to eat a bit, so cake still happened in small amounts, but no ice cream, which is my thing.
-Birthdays are centered around gifts and cake, and that’s how it’s always been, if we put it simply, but things aren’t always simple, even on your birthday!
+This is my sixth birthday with gastroparesis and dysautonomia, though the first and second year I was still able to eat a bit, so cake still happened in small amounts, until my 19th, I believe.
+Birthdays, like so many parts of our social norms/traditions/simple day to day outings or socializing are centered around food & gifts.
+So, what’s a birthday without a birthday cake?
+Well, it can be so many things…

 Of course I would love to be healed, if you have a cure, lemme have it, but I don’t think this is the year for the cure, though I hope it comes ASAP!
 I’m hoping for more relief, more energy, and less pain – definitely hoping for less pain and better pain management.
 Aside from medical wishes, I’ve had a tough time thinking about wants/needs, which isn’t a problem I’ve had a lot in the past 🙂